How Smoking Affects Your Smile

 You know all of this, of course.
 But do you know the specific effects that smoking has on your oral health?

 Many of the symptoms of habitual smoking are subtle, but if you smoke frequently, you know that cigarettes have one immediate effect on your oral health: you get stale breath.
-But there are other symptoms that occur over time, including:
+But there are other symptoms that occur over time that only the best dentistries like Babiner Dental can get rid of, including: